 Joshua Bennie’s greyscale, smartphone sized portraits explore our shared digital culture.

 Typically, contemporary net-art is associated with notions of maximalism.
 Images of consumer durables, haute couture, logo edits and glitched-out geometric renderings pervade post-internet micro trends.
-Scottish digital artist Josh Bennie distils themes and ideas habitual to Cyber Ghetto, Vaporwave and Seapunk into his stark, monochrome aesthetic.
+Scottish digital artist Josh Bennie distils themes and ideas habitual to Cyber Ghetto, Vaporwave fonts and Seapunk into his stark, monochrome aesthetic.

 His work plays on ideas and experiences that are intuitive to an interconnected generation of digital natives – co-opting the truncated phraseology, minimalist icons and smart phone framing familiar to contemporary UI design.
 We asked him about his background, his influences, his methodology and the net-art context in which his work exists.